cktang88/mongoose-api-generator/README.md

 ## TODOs

-1. config to disable some endpoints for a resource
-2. config for auth!
 - enable extensibility for login object? (eg. phone num, descript, other meta fields)
-3. sanitize all inputs in express middleware...
+- sanitize all inputs in express middleware...
-4. support listing with filtering?
+- support listing with filtering?
-5. auto-add `owner_id: String` and `{ strict: "throw" }` using Mongoose discriminators for schema inheritance?
+- auto-add `owner_id: String` and `{ strict: "throw" }` using Mongoose discriminators for schema inheritance?